 General rules.

 Second Life is, generally speaking, very sex-positive and open-minded.
-There is really just one taboo: No kids.
-However, there are content ratings, General, Moderate, and Adult.
-While Moderate areas are good for your house and whatever you’d do in private with a committed partner(s), it requires an Adult-rated sim to do stuff out in the open.
-Second Life adult areas can get pretty wild in themes, and you should spend some time to find the eact right kink for you.
+There is really just one taboo, the one we all agree on: No kids.
+However, there are content ratings: General, Moderate, and Adult.
+While Moderate areas are good for your house and whatever you’d do in private with a committed partner(s), it requires an Adult-rated sim to do stuff out in the open with adult-rated adverts blasted all over your venue.
+(Although very big adverts are not appreciated anywhere, even on Zindra.)
+Second Life adult areas can get pretty wild in themes, and you should spend some time to find the exact right kink for you.

 Second Life does not allow minors under 16 years old to join the platform AT ALL, and 16-17-year-olds are only allowed in Moderate areas.
-In my years on Second Life, I have encountered ONE person who I suspected not to be quite of age, so it’s not very common to find anyone under 25.
-Ironically, given that Second Life is a little “childish,” it quite naturally does not attract peopl who still have to consciously “act adult” to feel like one. :p Once you can buy a Barbie doll or a train kit without feeling like a child… You’re ready.
+In my years on Second Life, I have encountered ONE person I suspected not to be quite of age, so it’s not very common to find anyone under 25.
+Ironically, given that Second Life is a little “childish,” it doesn’t attract people who still have to consciously “act adult” to feel like one. :p Once you can buy a Barbie doll or a train kit without feeling like a child… You’re old enough. 😉

 There is such a thing as good and bad SL sex.